petertwigg/petertwigg.github.io/my-meditation-channel.md

 These videos are designed to address different aspects of meditation so that you might build and sustain a strong meditation practice.
 It's fair to say there are many pitfalls and traps for beginners and experienced alike when it comes to meditation.
 I hope you gain many benefits in your meditation from watching these videos.

+### The One Rule of Meditation

+{% include video.html id="uRep6giNcv8" title="The One Rule of Meditation" %}

+In this video we discuss the One Rule of Meditation, which can save a lot of pain and expense with your knees.

 ### Aches, Pains & Emotions in Meditation

 {% include video.html id="GlTfNfZfFrs" title="Aches, Pains & Emotions in Meditation" %}

-In this video we discuss the One Rule of Meditation, which can save a lot of pain and expense with your knees.
+In this video we discuss what to do when aches, pains & emotions come up in meditation.

 ---